gudmdharalds/docker-owncloud/README.md

 ```

-After these steps have been taken, it is save to start the docker image with `docker start owncloud`.
+After these steps have been taken, it is save to start the docker image with `docker start owncloud`, and to stop with `docker stop owncloud`.

-- non-root
-- initialization script to create config-file